Teaching vocabulary to improve reading comprehension

 Description of workshop:

 Dr Danielle Colenbrander will present a one-day workshop on evidence-based methods for teaching vocabulary knowledge to primary school aged children, where the ultimate aim is improving reading comprehension.
+This workshop is designed to complement the workshop “Understanding Reading Comprehension: From Research to Classroom,” but attendance at that workshop is not a prerequisite.

 About the speaker: